OpenNebula/docs/source/administration/references/oned_conf.rst

 Default Showback Cost
 ================================================================================

-The following attributes define the default cost for Virtual Machines that don't have a CPU or MEMORY cost.
+The following attributes define the default cost for Virtual Machines that don't have a CPU, MEMORY or DISK cost.
 This is used by the :ref:`oneshowback calculate method <showback>`.

 .. code::